pavelshahriar/ongikar/README.md

-This is the README file of the ongikar api.

-Technical specification :
+In bengali Ongikar means promise.
+This api based web app will help the end users keep track of which local market merchant is not keeping its promise by providing promised services to its customers.

+## Tech Stack :

 1. Node
 2. Express
-3. Swagger
+3. Handlebars
-4. MongoDB
+4. Sass
+5. Gulp
+6. Swagger